The Giants Causeway and Bushmills Tramway: A Journey Through Time on the Causeway Coast of Northern Ireland

 The Route of the Giants Causeway and Bushmills railway

 The route takes passengers along the stunning north antrim Coast, offering breathtaking views of the North Antrim coast, Portballintrea, and the Bushfoot Golf Course.
 The tram-type carriages, powered by diesel engines, travel along the golden sandy beach, reminiscent of the original Bushmills Hydro Electric Tram and Giant’s Causeway track.
+As the railway approaches Bushmills, the line turns and runs parallel to Ballaghmore Road, a notable local landmark and key junction point in the area.

-Starting from the historic Bushmills Station, the Giant’s Causeway and Bushmills Railway offers travelers a unique experience on a narrow gauge track, reminiscent of the traditional Irish narrow gauge railways.
+Starting from the historic Bushmills Station, the Giant’s Causeway Bushmills Railway offers travelers a unique experience on a narrow gauge track, reminiscent of the traditional Irish narrow gauge railways.
 As the journey begins, passengers are immediately transported into a world of scenic beauty and historical significance.

 One of the journey’s highlights is the magnificent coastal stretch that showcases the region’s natural beauty.
 The train meanders past an ancient sand dune system, offering glimpses of the pristine landscape that has been shaped by eons of natural processes.
 As the railway continues its path, crossing Bushfoot Golf Course, allowing them a bird’s eye view of golfers perfecting their swings amidst the lush greens.